nickchase/k0s/docs/examples/ansible-playbook.md

         | `controller`          | Can contain nodes that, together with the host from `initial_controller`, form a highly available isolated control plane |
         | `worker`              | Must contain at least one node, to allow for the deployment of Kubernetes objects |

     3. Fill in `inventory/multipass/inventory.yml`.
-This can be done by direct entry using the metadata provided by `multipass list,`, or you can use the following Python script `multipass_generate_inventory.py`:
+You can do this via direct entry using the metadata provided by `multipass list`, or you can use the Python script `multipass_generate_inventory.py`:

         ```shell
         ./tools/multipass_generate_inventory.py